 On 22 December 2014, the Federal Court of Australia unanimously decided in the case of Samson Maritime Pty Ltd v Noel Aucote FCAFC 182 (Samson v Aucote), that sections 19(2)–(4) of the Seafarers Rehabilitation and Compensation Act 1992 (Seafarers Act) extend the operation of the Seafarers Act.

 In March and April 2015, the Seacare Authority issued two exemptions to all employees on ships that were brought under the scheme by virtue of Samson v Aucote.
 The exemptions do not impact ships that were covered under the Seafarers Act prior to the decision.
-These exemptions have been reissued in 2016, 2017 and more recently in 2018 where the latter expire on 23 March 2019 and 20 April 2019 respectively.
+These exemptions have been reissued most recently in 2021 and expire on 23 March 2021 and 20 April 2021 respectively.

 The Seacare Authority has agreed to grant both exemptions for a further period of 12 months from the expiry of each exemption.